elecfreaks/learn-en/microbitplanetX/ai/Plant_X_EF05035.md

 Note:

-1. If you do not use Nezha expansion board to drive the AI Lens, please search with the package through this link: https://github.com/elecfreaks/pxt-PlanetX-AI
+1. If you do not use Nezha expansion board to drive the AI Lens, please search with the package through: PlanetX-AI

 2. Under the one button to acquire mode,  you will have to re-learn the objects if you restart the device.